-Pocket cloth diapers are a popular cloth diapering style due to their ease of use and ability to absorb.
-They are a two-piece system that involves sliding absorbent inserts into a pocket in the midsection of the diaper.
+A pocket cloth diaper is a popular cloth diapering style due to its ease of use and ability to absorb.
+It’s a two-piece system that involves sliding absorbent inserts into a pocket in the midsection of the diaper.

 The pocket is a gap between the outer waterproof layer and the inner stay dry layer.
-Consumers can find pocket diapers offered by many cloth diaper manufacturers.
+Parents can find pocket diapers offered by many cloth diaper brands.

 - What Are Pocket Cloth Diapers?

 - For Whom are Pocket Diapers Best for?

 - What Materials Are Used in Pocket Diapers?

 - How Much Do Pocket Cloth Diapers Cost?